hxrts/spider/README.md

 ## Usage

-Pick an origin channel and choose the parameters as desired.
+Pick an origin channel and choose crawling parameters as desired.
+Clear the window after your search or add a new query to the existing graph.

 Note: The scraping is rather slow, you can watch the progrss in the command prompt.
 Please be patient.